rojay16/Kaggle-competition-TMDB-Box-Office-Prediction-in-R-/README.md

 Keywords: Kaggle Competition, Box office revenue prediction. stacked modelling, random forest, gradient boosting, elastic-net regression, cross-valdiation,Box-Cox transformation, imputation, stringr, dpylr,mice and caret

 The R script in this repostiory was used to generate an entry to the TMDB Box Office Prediction Kaggle Competition.
 The entry places in the top 56% of entries.
-This entry and script demonstartes many aspects of data science.
+This entry and script demonstrates many aspects of data science.
 The original data set required a lot of pre-processing, such as extracting individual actors, directors and producers, from a single string (one string represented the entire cast.
 Thus heavy string manipulation was performed using the package stringr.
 In additon to this, the number of factor levels had to be reduced (as you have hundreds of actors, and algorithms such as random forest can only take a certain number of factor levels).
 Thus